Propensity Patchwork Kriging for Scalable Inference on Heterogeneous Treatment Effects: Additional Experimental Results

 \section{Additional Experimental Results}

 Here we show additional results of the simulation study.
-In Section 3, we investigate Setup A and C. In Setup B and D, approximate trends of results are consistent.
+In Section 4, we investigate Setup A and C. In Setup B and D, approximate trends of results are consistent.

-The Tables~\ref{metrics_table_A}, \ref{metrics_table_B}, \ref{metrics_table_C} and \ref{metrics_table_D} show the detailed results of the simulation study.
+Tables~\ref{metrics_table_A}, \ref{metrics_table_B}, \ref{metrics_table_C} and \ref{metrics_table_D} show the detailed results of the simulation study.
 PPK produces shorter credible interval length (CI length) and smaller empirical coverage rate (Coverage) than the simple local approximation methods.
-This is likely because the added pseudo-data as additional samples in each local model, leading to tighter confidence intervals and, as a result, lower coverage.
+This is likely because the added pseudo-data act as additional constraints in each local model, leading to tighter confidence intervals and, as a result, lower coverage.